nvcVincent/CoinCod-1/README.md

 Note: You can omit this step if you are running on a live server.

-Inside of mainPageURL function enter your folder name that stores all your coincod files.
+Inside of mainPageURL function under return $pageURL enter your folder name that stores all your coincod files.

 function mainPageURL(){
 	$pageURL = 'http';